pyos/webmcast/README.md

 ![Barely in time for the best part.](https://raw.githubusercontent.com/pyos/webmcast/resource-fork/README.md/3-client.png)

-So we give it the file header and an infinite segment with a description of tracks, then start forwarding clusters/blocks starting from the (chronologically) next keyframe!
+Naturally, we have to send the EBML header and track descriptions first.
+We can't just start forwarding frames yet, though.
+Each WebM frame may depend on three previously-seen frames: the last keyframe, the previous frame, and an Alternate Reference frame, none of which the client has yet, causing a decoding error if one is needed.
+The solution is to only start from the next keyframe, which, by definition, references nothing; sending it is always OK.
+Further frames cannot reference any frame that came before the keyframe, so we can proceed as normal.

 ![Oops, sorry, it was dropped.](https://raw.githubusercontent.com/pyos/webmcast/resource-fork/README.md/4-clients-data.png)